EvoDR: Evolving Dispatching Rules via Large Language Model for Dynamic Flexible Assembly Flow Shop Scheduling: Proposed EvoDR

-In traditional design methods such as GP, initial PDR populations are often generated using random or heuristic strategies to enhance population performance and diversity.
-Generating individuals through random combinations of terminal symbols is inefficient and difficult to extract semantic information from them.
+In traditional design methods such as GP, initial populations are often generated randomly to enhance diversity, but random terminal combinations are inefficient and difficult to extract semantic information.
 To overcome these limitations, this study proposes an elite knowledge guided rule generation mechanism, the details as shown in Algorithm~\ref{alg:Elite_rules_generation}.
-Leveraging the elite rule $\pi^0$, the schedule evaluator $\mathbf{G}^{(S)}(\cdot)$, and the algorithm generator $\mathbf{G}^{(A)}(\cdot)$, a structurally diverse and performance-robust initial population of heuristic dispatching rules $P^0$ is constructed, providing a high-quality starting point for subsequent co-evolutionary optimization.
+Leveraging the elite rule $\pi^0$, LLM-A and LLM-S collaborate to construct a structurally diverse and robust initial PDR population $P^0$, thereby establishing a high-quality starting point for the subsequent co-optimization process.